 - Use a towel or soft cloth to wipe around the washer door opening, door seal, and door glass.
 Keeping these areas clean will help ensure a watertight seal.
 Be sure to wipe under the inside rubber seal to remove moisture or soil.

 GOOD TO KNOW

 It's always a good idea to remove items from the washer as soon as the cycle is completed.
 Leaving damp clothing in the washer can cause wrinkling, color transfer and odor.

-After using TUB CLEAN, leave the washer lid open for ventilation and drying inside the washer or unlock the handle and pivot it open while the lid is closed.
+After using TUB CLEAN, leave the washer door open for ventilation and drying inside the washer.

 If a musty smell already exists, run TUB CLEAN once a week, for 3 consecutive weeks.

 Cleaning the Dispenser

 Your washer's dispenser needs some attention too.
 It should be cleaned on occasion to remove buildup from detergent and other laundry products.

 - First things first.
 Press the POWER button to turn off your washer, and unplug it before cleaning.

 - Pull out the dispenser drawer until it stops.